-Identifying drug targets is the first step and also a critical step for modern drug discovery and development of novel therapeutic approaches in pharmacology. new drug targets to drug discovery both in academic and pharmacology areas.
-During past decades, researchers have paid much attention the identification and validation of targets.
-However, up to now, only 324 targets have been for clinical drugs [13] t is imminent to find an efficient way to identify targets.that similar have similar , new similar and known drug-target interactions.a drug-protein network with known drug-drug interactions, drug-target interaction and protein-protein interactions.
-From this network, every protein and drug could connect through connections to other drugs and proteins.algorithm called maximizing information flow (MAXIF)compile to calculate association of each drug-protein pair.
-MAXIF method simulates drug-target effect on computer and has a fast speed of discovery potential targets.ave-one- out cross validation is used and AUC (area under ROC (receiver operating characteristic curve)) is 0.902 which demonstrate the method has a high level of accuracy and could be applied to target identification [14] So with MAXIF approach, drug discovery process targeting protein will be greatly speed up.potential applications of drugand side effects and toxicity of drugs will be more understandablerug research and development.
+Identifying drug targets is the first step and also a critical step for modern drug discovery and development of novel therapeutic approaches in pharmacology.
+Likewise, identifying new drug targets is crucial to drug discovery both in academic and pharmacology areas.
+During past decades, researchers have paid much more attention to the identification and validation of targets.
+However, up to now, only 324 targets have been discovered for clinical drugs [13].
+It is imminent to find an efficient way to identify targets.
+When considering that similar proteins may have similar functions, it has been assumed new targets can be predicted from similar proteins and known drug-target interactions.
+In this study, we devise a drug-protein network with known drug-drug interactions, drug-target interaction and protein-protein interactions.
+From this network, every protein and drug could connect through connections to other drugs and proteins.
+Using an algorithm called maximizing information flow (MAXIF), we can then compile to calculate the association of each drug-protein pair.
+The MAXIF method simulates drug-target effect on the computer and has a fast speed of discovery potential targets.
+Leave-one- out cross validation is used and the AUC (area under ROC (receiver operating characteristic curve)) which is a standard to judge the effectiveness of a method is 0.902 which demonstrates the method has a high level of accuracy and could be applied to target identification [14].
+So with the MAXIF approach, drug discovery processes targeting proteins will be greatly speed up.
+We hope that numerous potential applications of drugs will be discovered using this methodology and side effects and toxicity of drugs will become more understandable, allowing for substantial improvement in drug research and development.

+Summary

+Drug targets play important roles in the effectiveness of drugs, but up to now, only 324 targets have been identified.
+The lack of knowledge of targets has been huge barrier in the development of drugs and treatments.
+We propose a new method to predict targets.
+We know there are lots of similarities between drugs and drugs, so an idea that similar drugs have similar effectiveness came up and the same for proteins.
+Based on this assumption, we set up a network of of drugs and proteins with lines record interactions of them.
+From the network, we could clearly see each interactions between drugs and drugs, between proteins and proteins and between drugs and proteins.
+It is a network so that we could find interactions between any pair of drug and protein through other drugs and proteins connecting to them.
+Then MAXIF algorithm which used to calculate any pair of interaction score in a network is applied to calculate the interaction between drug and protein we want.
+According the score, it could be judged whether a target or not.
+Through leave-one-out validation, we find that MAXIF method has great accuracy, sensitivity and specificity and could be applied to predict targets effectively.
+Predicting targets is useful for finding new applications of existing drugs by finding unknown targets which could be combined to the drug and side effects could also be understood more exactly because they are caused by unwanted drug-target combinations.

 Introduction